wombleton/gitlaw-nz/acts/K/Kaipara District Council (Validation of Rates and Other Matters) Act 2013.md

     *   (b) includes any second payment of any 50% amount

-    _Mangawhai uniform annual charge_ means the targeted rate---

-    *   (a) set by the Council under [section 16][24] of the Local Government (Rating) Act 2002 for each of the financial years relating to 2009/2010 to 2011/2012 (inclusive); and

-    *   (b) referred to in the rates resolutions of the Council for those financial years as the ""uniform annual charge"" for the Mangawhai Urban Drainage District under the heading ""wastewater disposal rates""

     _rate_, _rates assessment_, _rates invoice_, and _rating unit_ have the same meaning as in [section 5][46] of the Local Government (Rating) Act 2002